 This post may contain affiliate links.
 Thanks for your support.

 These diy tulle bows are so easy to make – and when you start, you’ll have a dozen of them made in minutes!
-If you liked these cute diy fabric hair bows or these diy scrunchies, you’ll absolutely love these too – scroll down and watch the video and the photo tutorial – or save this project to Pinterest using this link if you want to access it later:
+If you liked these cute diy fabric hair bows, simple but easy hair ties, or these diy scrunchies, you’ll absolutely love these too – scroll down and watch the video and the photo tutorial – or save this project to Pinterest using this link if you want to access it later:

 If you like making accessories, check out these easy projects, too: